What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 A must-do activity.
 The city of Stockholm extends over 14 islands.
 The Stockholm archipelago is home to some 25,000 islands!

 You have several options for visiting the Stockholm archipelago by boat, depending on how much time you want to devote to this activity.
-You can opt for an organized 2.5-hour cruise or a short trip on the public ferry buses.
+You can opt for an organized 2.5-hour cruise or a short trip on the ferries, a kind of public bus.

 4. Take to the skies: skyview and rooftop